ckosten/sciencebenchmark_dataset/README.md

 Each folder [cordis](/cordis), [sdss](/sdss), [oncomx](/oncomx) holds the relevant files (i.e. seed data, synth data, and dev data) for each of the datasets.
-Additionally each file contains a file tables.json which contains a json structure of the database schema including table names, column names, column data types and primary/foreign key relationships.
+Additionally each file contains a tables.json file, which contains a json structure of the database schema including table names, column names, column data types and primary/foreign key relationships.

 The following is an example of the file structure:
 - dev.json --> the manually generated development dataset